og-cz/software-design-pattern/README.md

 # Software Design Pattern

-This repository contains a collection of lessons, explanations, and examples covering the different software design patterns across the three categories.
-Each folder or file represents a specific design pattern, its purpose, how it works, and when to use it.
+This repository contains a curated collection of lessons, explanations, and examples covering the major software design patterns.
+Each folder or file introduces a specific pattern, its purpose, how it works, and practical scenarios where it should be used.

-Use this repo as a learning guide or reference for understanding and applying design patterns in real-world projects.
+Use this repository as a learning guide or reference for understanding and applying design patterns in real-world software projects.

 ### About

-Software design patterns are proven, reusable solutions to common problems in software development.
-They provide a standardized way to structure code, making software more maintainable, scalable, and easier to understand.
-Instead of reinventing the wheel, developers apply patterns to solve recurring design challenges with clarity and efficiency.
+Software design patterns are proven, reusable solutions to common problems that occur in software architecture and development.

-Design patterns are grouped into three major categories:
+They provide standardized ways to structure code, helping developers write software that is:

+Maintainable – easy to modify and improve

+Scalable – grows without introducing complexity

+Understandable – cleaner and easier to reason about

+Flexible – resistant to breaking changes

+Instead of reinventing solutions, developers apply patterns to address recurring design challenges with consistency and clarity.

 ### Creational Patterns

-Focus on how objects are created and managed.
-They help control object creation to make systems more flexible and efficient.
+These patterns deal with object creation.
+They provide flexible, controlled, and efficient ways to construct objects without tightly coupling code to concrete classes.

 ### Structural Patterns

-Define how classes and objects are combined to form larger structures, improving flexibility and simplifying relationships between components.
+These patterns define how classes and objects are composed to form larger structures.
+They help simplify relationships, reduce complexity, and improve flexibility between components.

 ### Behavioral Patterns

+These patterns focus on communication and responsibility between objects.
-Describe how objects communicate, collaborate, and distribute responsibilities, ensuring smooth interaction within the system.
+They describe how objects collaborate, share information, and delegate tasks within the system.

-Design patterns are not strict rules, but guidelines and templates that help developers architect high-quality software.